-If the insufficiency of the cradle-to-grave biopic wasn’t yet acutely known, this has surely helped in making it so.
-Some of the most affective biopics in recent years, including Lincoln (2012) and Selma (2014), have taken a single vignette from the lives of their titan figures, a limited period of time, and fleshed it out.
-It doesn’t take a lifetime to gain insight into a person, sometimes it takes a moment.
-In contrast, All Eyez On Me is a rapid-fire succession of vignettes that gives us lots of information over an extended period of running time but tells us little or nothing about the man.
+If the general insufficiency of the cradle-to-grave biopic isn’t yet acutely known, All Eyez On Me will help in making it so.
+Some of the most effective biopics in recent years, including Lincoln (2012) and Selma (2014), have taken a vignette from the lives of their titan figures and fleshed it out.
+It doesn’t take a lifetime to gain insight into a person.
+Sometimes it takes a moment.
+In contrast, All Eyez On Me is a rapid-fire succession of events that gives us plenty of information over an extended period of running time but tells us little or nothing about the man.

-Demetrius Shipp Jr. certainly looks like Tupac, the accuracy of his physical resemblance most acute during the performance sequences, his shirtless deportment an eerily accurate recollection.
-But he’s also lacking in all nuance.
+Demetrius Shipp Jr. certainly looks like Tupac.
+The accuracy of his physical resemblance is most acute during the performance sequences, his shirtless deportment an eerily accurate recollection.
+But he’s also lacking in chops and nuance.
 During a production session scene, we see Pac getting mad because his music isn’t how he wants it.
 It recalls a scene in another failed biopic—Jobs (2013), when the Apple CEO fires a man on the spot because he doesn’t understand the importance of typeface.
-Both scenes are strained, isolated and over-acted, intended to showcase the passion of the artist.
-But this film isn’t interested in Pac’s art too much, nor interested in the nature of art itself.
-When we meet Pac, he’s all but fully-formed, reciting poetry to his then-girlfriend Jada Pinkett (later Smith), an ability attributed only to the fact that he likes Shakespeare, a fact that the film keeps coming back to as if in astonishment that a black man appreciates Shakespeare.
-The poem is great, but its filmic recitation is mawkish, and apparently, though unsurprisingly, the scene never even happened.
+Both scenes intend to show the passion of the artists but come across as strained, unconvincing and over-acted.

-The film tries to tell a story about the corruption that wealth brings, how Pac’s idealistic attempts to change things and bring awareness to issues in the hood, succumbs to his ego, the vice of women, and a desire for wealth.
-I think.
+The film tries to tell a story about the corruption that wealth brings.
+Ultimately, Pac’s idealistic attempts to change things and bring awareness to issues in the Hood succumb to ego, wealth, and the vice of women.
 But it’s a muddled gallimaufry of intents and purposes, torn between doting reverence for the man (even to the extent that it disturbingly takes the law into its own hands and unequivocally exonerates him of a rape crime he was legally convicted for, seemingly because Tupac said he didn’t do it) and token suggestions of a “dark side”.